MishaSudnitsyn/terraform-openvpn/README.md

 ## Accessing the OpenVPN Server

-Once the Terraform deployment is complete, you can access the OpenVPN server using the Elastic IP allocated to the EC2 instance.
-Connect to the server using an OpenVPN client with the appropriate client configuration.
+Once the Terraform deployment is complete, you can access the EC2 server to perform anOpenVPN server configration.
+After that using the Elastic IP allocated to the EC2 instance you can connect to the OpenVPN and set up the appropriate client configuration.

 ## Clean Up